cert-manager/print-your-cert/README.md

 ### Booth: Intial set up of the Raspberry Pi

+> [!WARNING] If you need to upgrade Debian on the Raspberry Pi (`apt upgrade`),
+> please upgrade it at least a week before KubeCon so that any breakage (e.g.,
+> the Raspberry UI) can be fixed before the venue!
+We mistakenly ran `sudo apt
+> upgrade` on the first day of KubeCon in Amsterdam and ended up spending half
+> of the day fixing it!

+First, unplug the micro SD card from the Raspberry Pi and plug it into your laptop using a micro-SD-to-SD card adaptor.

-First, I used an SD card reader to set up Raspbian bullseye on the Pi using the Imager program.
+Then, install Raspbian Bullseye on the Pi using the Imager program.
 In the Imager program settings, I changed the username to `pi` and the password to something secret (usually the default password is `raspberry`, I changed it).

-Then, mounted the micro SD card to my desktop did two things:
+Then, you will need to mount the micro SD card to your laptop using a SD-to-micro-SD adaptor.
+Once the SD card is mounted, do the following:

 ```shell=sh
 # Enable SSH into the Pi.